ayooi/zmq-data-streaming/README.md

 ## Goals:

-* Data transfer cannot be lost
+* Data transfer cannot be lost (unless deliberately allowed)
 * Dynamic discovery of endpoints
 * Endpoints must not be discoverable if they no longer exist
 * Inter-host transfer of data must be allowed